• OpenMindTours on Instagram

 • Contact u

-Accessible Rome for People with Limited Mobility: Transportation, Colosseum, Ancient City, and City Center
+Accessible Rome: Transportation, Colosseum, Ancient City, and City Center

-The most iconic and accessible places in the Eternal City in a wheelchair
+The most iconic and accessible places in the Eternal City for seniors with limited mobility and wheelchair users

-Accessible Rome: a guide to the main attractions for disabled visitors
+Accessible Rome: a travel guide to the main attractions for disabled visitors

 Travel Tips